tagspaces/viewerURL/README.md

+This repository is archived.
+Please use https://github.com/tagspaces/tagspaces-extensions instead.

 # URL Viewer for TagSpaces

 A TagSpaces extension allowing you to open url files created from web-browsers or bookmark manangers